Top 10 new computer user tips

 Take full advantage of all the mouse buttons and wheels

 Many new computer users only use the left mouse button.
 Use the mouse to its full potential by also using the right mouse button to access the context menu.
-For example, if you highlight text and then right-click that text it will bring up a menu that will allow you to copy, cut, and perform many other options that text, the same thing applies to files.
+For example, if you highlight text and then right-click that text it brings up a menu that allows you to copy, cut, and perform other options that text, the same thing applies to files.

 Although most users already use the mouse wheel to scroll up and down on a web page, this wheel can also often be used as a third-button by pressing down on the mouse.
 Some computer mice also allow the wheel to be pushed right-and-left on to perform additional features such as moving forward and back on a web page.

 Finally, many computer mice also have side buttons also known as thumb buttons that can be programmed to do any number of features, including going back on a web page or opening a magnifier.

 Every program has online help that is usually accessed by pressing the F1 function key while in the program or through the file help menu.
 If the included help does not answer your questions, searching the Internet or using online help services such as Computer Hope can answer those questions.

 Become familiar with and use shortcut keys